papanbanik/Papan-FrontEnd-Task/README.md

 **TripBooking.ai
-TripBooking.ai is a modern, AI-powered travel marketplace designed to simplify the discovery and booking of global adventures.
-It offers a seamless experience for searching hotels and tours, powered by real-time deal scanning and secure payment integration.
+TripBooking.ai is a modern, AI-powered travel site designed to simplify the discovery and booking of global adventures.
+It offers a seamless experience for searching hotels and tours and booking accordingly.

 **Developer
 Name: Papan Banik